khankamolk/ios101-prework/README.md

 Submitted by: **Khankamol Chor Kongrukgreatiyos**

 **AboutMe** is an app completed for the IOS101 Prework.
-This application features a simple page that introduces myself, as well as a button that changes the page's background color upon click.
+This application features a simple page that introduces me, as well as a button that changes the page's background color upon click.

 Time spent: **5** hours spent in total